Kalinda Sharma: Background

 Eventually however, Peter's wife Alicia finds out Kalinda had had a one-night stand with Peter before she met her, damaging their friendship, but the two eventually reconcile.
 In season four, it is also revealed that Kalinda has an estranged abusive husband, Nick Saverese (played by Marc Warren).
+Nick attempts to reenter Kalinda’s life by becoming a client of Lockhart and Gardner.
+While the two briefly reconcile and become intimate again, Nick continues to be controlling and physically abusive.
+Eventually Kalinda tells him to leave and his fate is left ambiguous.

+Kalinda also grows romantically close with Cary Agos (Matt Czuchry), though she continues to carry on relationships with women (to include an FBI agent investigating Lemond Bishop).
+Kalinda is also revealed to have had a physical relationship with a paralegal working at the firm when this paralegal attempts to sue them for sexual harassment.
+Kalinda maintains a close friendship with Will Gardner and cries when he is killed in the courthouse.
+She later confronts his killer in his jail cell, telling him that he now has to live forever with what he has done.

-Kalinda also grows romantically close with Cary Agos (Matt Czuchry).
-In season six, she desperately tries to save Cary from malicious prosecution on drug related charges while Alicia is busy running for office, and at a point of desperation, she fakes a Brady violation in order to have Cary's charges dropped.
+In season six, she desperately tries to save Cary from malicious prosecution on drug related charges while Alicia is busy running for office.
+After desperately trying to force Lemond Bishop to provide Cary a way out of the situation by testifying, she eventually becomes indebted to him and begins working for him.
+Kalinda begins driving his son to and from school, as Mr Bishop states that his son’s school doesn’t want him to be picked up by someone that looks like a bodyguard.
+Kalinda protects the child when he is being physically bullied by one of his schoolmates but agrees not to tell his father, fearing that he will kill the bully.

+At a point of desperation, she fakes a Brady violation by the Chicago Police Department in order to have Cary's charges dropped.
 Later when she's found out, she's forced to surrender drug dealer Lemond Bishop (Mike Colter) to the state's attorney's office in order to prevent Diane Lockhart (Christine Baranski) from being prosecuted.
+One of Bishop’s Lieutenants discovers her reporting and tells Bishop.
 In fear for her safety after turning state's evidence on Lemond Bishop, Kalinda disappears.
+She briefly returns after Lemond Bishop’s lawyer begins threatening Alicia and Cary in Season 6 episode 22, revealing that she left a confession that would exonerate Alicia, Cary, and Diane if they ever needed it.
+Alicia asks if she will ever see Kalinda again and Kalinda says that she does not think so.
+When Lemond Bishop’s lawyers begin threatening returns to Alicia’s apartment she burns the letter.